maxkasy/home/_pages/workshops/economics_of_science_workshop.md

 #### Tuesday, May 21

 14:30 Maximilian Kasy
+*Optimal Pre-Analysis Plans: Statistical Decisions Subject to Implementability*

 16:15 Carolyn Stein
+*Race to the Bottom: Competition and Quality in Science*